๐ŸŒฆ๏ธAtmospheric Science

 • Low, lumpy cloud patches with rounded tops and flat bases, often with breaks showing blue sky

-• Weak convection within a stable layer—the rounded shapes show some vertical motion, but limited by a capping inversion
+• The rounded shapes reveal weak convection within a stable layer: some vertical motion exists, but a capping inversion limits upward growth

-• Fair weather indicator though can produce light drizzle; most common cloud type globally
+• Generally a fair weather indicator, though they can produce light drizzle; this is the most common cloud type globally by area coverage

-Compare: Stratus vs. Stratocumulus—both are low clouds indicating stable conditions, but stratocumulus shows some convective activity (hence the lumpy texture) while stratus is completely uniform.
-If an FRQ asks about atmospheric stability, stratocumulus demonstrates weak instability capped by an inversion.
+Compare: Stratus vs. Stratocumulus: both are low clouds indicating stable conditions, but stratocumulus shows some convective activity (hence the lumpy texture) while stratus is completely uniform.
+If a question asks about atmospheric stability, stratocumulus demonstrates weak instability capped by an inversion.

 Mid-Level Clouds (2,000 to 6,000 m)